pip-webui/pip-webui-layouts/doc/UsersGuide.md

 See online sample [here...](http://webui.pipdevs.com/pip-webui-layouts/tile_groups/index.html)

 ### Attributes
-* **column-width** - width of column, which contains tiles, count of column calculated according to the width of window
+* **column-width** - set width of column, which contains tiles, count of column calculated according to the width of window
 * **pip-infinite** - set on infinite scroll for tiles container

 ### Classes
-* **pip-tiles-container** - class, which contains tiles
+* **pip-tiles-container** - class for container, in which tiles located
 * **pip-tile** - main class, it contains all the basic styles for tile
 * **masonry-brick** - means that this dom-element involved in the construction of tiles list